nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Deletes an existing student.

-Format: `delete INDEX`
+Format: `delete STUDENT_INDEX`

 **Parameters**:
-1. Appointment Index
+1. Student Index
-   - Index must be an integer more than 0
+   - Index must be an integer starting from 1

 ### 2.2.3 Adding notes for a student: `note`

 Adds a note to an existing student, overwrites any existing note.

-Format: `note INDEX note/[NOTE]`
+Format: `note STUDENT_INDEX note/NOTE`

 **Parameters**:
 1. Student Index
-   - Index must be an integer more than 0
+   - Must be an integer starting from 1
 2. Note
    - Must be 200 characters or less, can be empty